Healthdirect Free Australian health advice you can count on.

 Each person responds to medicines differently.
 Just because a side effect is listed does not mean you will experience it.
 Even if you experience a side effect, you and your doctor will need to weigh up the medicine's benefits against its risks before deciding what to do.
 This could be deciding to make no changes, change the dose or switch to another treatment option.

 If you are planning to stop taking mirtazapine, talk to your doctor.
-It is important not to stop mirtazapine suddenly, as it may cause nausea, headache, dizziness and anxiety.
+It is important not to stop mirtazapine suddenly, as this may cause symptoms such as nausea, headache, dizziness and anxiety.

 When should I speak to my doctor?